Each person whose private key is listed in regpg's pubring.gpg is

 helper subcommands avoid writing secrets to disk

-to the private part of a key previously included in pubring.gpg
+to the private part of a key previously included in pubring.gpg, and

 access to the repository, you can still decrypt secrets stored in old